USA Gymnastics Severs Ties To Karoyli Ranch Where Olympians Say They Were Abused

 "It breaks my heart even more to think that as I work toward my dream of competing in Tokyo 2020, I will have to continually return to the same training facility where I was abused," Biles wrote on Monday.

-More than a 100 women are telling horrific stories of abuse by Nassar, as part of a criminal sentencing hearing that started Tuesday and the Associated Press reports will likely end next week.
+More than a 100 women are telling horrific stories of abuse by Nassar, as part of a criminal sentencing hearing that started Tuesday and The Associated Press reports will likely end next week.

 Nassar has only pleaded guilty to seven first-degree sexual assault charges in Ingham County, Mich., but Judge Rosemarie Aquilina is allowing all of his accusers to speak if they want to before issuing Nassar's sentence.
 He has already been sentenced to 60 years in prison for child pornography in a federal case.